 Almost three months after joining the military alliance NATO, parliamentary election were held in Albania.
-Prior to the election, the electoral law was changed to a regional proportionally system.
-Neither the center-right Democratic Party nor the main opposition Socialist Party won enough votes to form a government on their own, handing to the center-left Socialist Movement for Integration a key role.
-The Socialist Movement for Integration agreed to enter into a coalition and form the new Albanian government with the right-wing Democratic Party.
+Prior to the election, the electoral law was changed to a regional proportional system.
+Neither the centre-right Democratic Party nor the main opposition Socialist Party won enough votes to form a government outright, giving the centre-left Socialist Movement for Integration a key role.
+The Socialist Movement for Integration and form a new government with the right-wing Democratic Party.